prakol16/CS166-final-project-bloomier-filters/index.md

 it without risking messing up the work we have done for previous elements.

 We can process the elements in whatever order we want, so one place to start is to find the locations that only one element hashes to.
+Let's call these locations **easy hashes**, and the corresponding (single) element which hashes to it the **easy element**.
+We say easy because it is easy to assign them a critical hash -- you can't go wrong by assigning the critical hash of an easy element to its easy hash.

+{% include /imgs/easy_hashes.svg %}

+In this example, each of 4 books is connected to $$k=2$$ hashes, which is shown as a graph.
-The one element that hashes to this location has a critical hash!
-One caveat is that one element might hash to multiple locations that it and it alone hashes to.
-In this case, we will break ties by choosing the critical hash of $$\texttt{elem}$$ to be
+The red elements, namely $$2$$ and $$5$$, are easy hashes, since only one element hashes to each of them, and Invisible Man and The Great Gatsby are the corresponding easy elements.
+Therefore, we should assign the critical hash of The Great Gatsby to be $$5$$ and the critical hash of Invisible Man to be $$2$$.<span class="footnote">One caveat is that one element might hash to multiple locations that it and it alone hashes to.
+In this case, we can break ties arbitrarily e.g. by smallest hash value.</span>

-$$h_c$$ for the smallest value $$c$$ in $$[0,k)$$ such that only
-$$\texttt{elem}$$ hashes onto $$h_c(\texttt{elem})$$.
-Because no other element hashes to this location, we can change it without affecting any other element.
-However, freezing all of this element's hash locations could affect other elements, so we should process this element and freeze its hash locations at the end, once every other element that might have a critical hash among one of those locations has been processed..
-We can put all the elements that already have a critical hash at the end of a queue.
+Ordinarily, it is easy to find critical hashes for elements that are processed early, since not many entries are frozen, and it is difficult near the end.
+However, assigning the critical hash to an easy element is always easy, so there is no point to processing it early.
+Indeed, if we processed it early, we would unnecessarily freeze some table entries that might be useful later on, so we only stand to benefit if we process the easy elements at the very end.
+Let's save these easy elements and delete them from the graph for now.
+If we delete Invisible Man and The Great Gatsby from the example above, we get

+{% include /imgs/easy_hashes_2.svg %}

-Now we are left with a smaller set of elements.
-If we can find a critical hash for each of these, we are done, because the critical hashes of the elements that we have already found are unique, so they can be processed at the end.
+Now we are left with a smaller set of elements, and some of the hashes that weren't easy hashes before now are.
+If we can find a critical hash for each of these, we are done, because the critical hashes of the elements that we had found earlier were unique, so they can always be processed at the end regardless of which table entries are frozen.
 This is recursion!
-We can run the same process on these remaining elements: find the elements which hash to a location that no other element hashes to, make the smallest (in the order of the hash functions $$h_0,\ldots,h_{k-1}$$) such hash the critical hash, and move these elements to the end.
+We can run the same process on these remaining elements: find the easy elements and their easy hashes, push them onto a stack which keeps track of the order that the elements will be processed in (where the top of the stack is the element that will be processed first), delete the easy elements, and repeat.

-The only problem is that this might not work.
+The only problem is that this might not work -- we might hit a situation where there are no easy hashes.
 In that case, we rehash and start over.
 If the probability that we can successfully assign critical hashes given a randomly chosen hash function is $$p$$, then the number of times we have to run the algorithm before succeeding is given by a geometric distribution.
 The expected number of runs of the algorithm is $$\frac{1}{p}$$.
+Our goal, then, is to show that
+$$p$$ is at least some constant as $$n\rightarrow\infty$$, so that we only have to run the algorithm an expected $$O(1)$$ times.

 ## Bipartite Graphs and Critical Hashes